-The majority of respondents who disagreed with the timescales considered that the same time-limit should be applied irrespective of the category of offence.
+The majority of respondents who disagreed with the timescales considered that the same time-limit should be applied, regardless of the category of offence.

-31% percent of respondents who disagreed with the timescales submitted that five working days for summary-only offences was not long enough because time may be lost through the postal system, and victims may have particular needs requiring further time, including English not being their first language.
-Four respondents suggested that the timescales should be aligned to those of the police and CPS, each of which provide three months.
+Thirty-one per cent of respondents who disagreed with the timescales thought that five working days for summary-only offences was not long enough because of the time lost through the postal system, and because victims may have particular needs requiring more time, including English not being their first language.
+Four respondents suggested the timescales should be aligned to those of the police and CPS, each of which provide three months.

-Finally, a query was raised as to what would happen where the STL expired during the review process.
+Finally, a query was raised as to what would happen where the statutory time limit expired during the review process.